csu-anzai/blue-eye-docs/_docs/components/core/icon.md

 A great component that give you the ability you to create your own custom icons or fontawsome icons .

+> We give you a tool to generate and search for fontawsome icons directly.
+[Icons List](../../guides/fontawesomelist)

 # Benefits

 - Create you own custome icons which you can control the size of the font icon file.